Make the best homemade buttercream frosting with this super easy recipe. You will never want store-bought canned frosting again after making this.

 Buttercream is softer and more spreadable than most icings.
 If you want it thicker, you simply use more powdered sugar.
 If you want it more spreadable, just use less powdered sugar.

-This icing is used for many types of dessert recipes –for icing cakes, piping borders, writing, flowers, etc. If you want an all white buttercream like we did for the cake, simply use shortening, resulting in a pure white icing.
+This icing is used for many types of dessert recipes –for icing cakes, piping borders, writing, flowers, etc. If you want an all-white buttercream as we did for the cake, simply use shortening, resulting in pure white icing.

 - 1/2 cup solid vegetable shortening